Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 #### Ibeji
 - [How do I create an in-vehicle digital twin model?](https://github.com/eclipse-ibeji/ibeji/blob/main/docs/tutorials/in_vehicle_model/README.md)
 - [How do I create a digital twin provider or add additional capabilities to an existing provider?](https://github.com/eclipse-ibeji/ibeji/blob/main/docs/tutorials/in_vehicle_model/README.md)
-    * When you add new capabilities to a provider, such as a new in-vehicle signal, you will need to update Freyja's mapping configuration file.
+    * When you add new capabilities to a provider, such as a new in-vehicle signal, you will need to update the mapping client configuration or the mapping service that you're using with Freyja.
+See the [Freyja FAQ](#freyja) for more details.
-        - Please refer to **How do I add new mappings to Freyja's mapping configuration** under [Freyja's FAQ](#freyja).
     - [How do I build a container image for my digital twin provider?](https://github.com/eclipse-ibeji/ibeji/blob/main/samples/container/README.md#provider)
     - [If my digital twin provider is running in a container, how do I override its configuration file?](https://github.com/eclipse-ibeji/ibeji/blob/main/samples/container/README.md#run)
     - [How do I use the Managed Subscribe module?](https://github.com/eclipse-ibeji/ibeji/blob/main/samples/managed_subscribe/README.md)